 Not only do illegal tyres leave you at risk of penalty points and fines should you be stopped by the police, but even more importantly, they can seriously compromise your vehicle’s safety and handling.
 As the weather turns colder and wetter this October, remember to check your tyres and ask yourself: when was the last time you did it?

 Tyre Construction Materials

 Natural rubber or Polyisoprene is the basic elastomers used in tyre construction.
-Styrene-butadiene co-polymer (SBR) is a synthetic rubber which is often substituted in part for natural rubber based on the comparative raw materials cost.
+Styrene-butadiene copolymer (SBR) is a synthetic rubber which is often substituted in part for natural rubber based on the comparative raw materials cost.
 Polybutadiene is used in combination with other rubbers because of its low heat build-up properties

 Modern radial tires are made from flexible, interlaced layers of tightly woven steel and polyester cords.
-These layers are then encased by industrial strength, vulcanized halo butyl rubber sheet with additives that help keep air inside the tyre.
+These layers are then encased by industrial strength, vulcanized halo butyl rubber sheet with additives that help keep the air inside the tyre.

 The tyres sidewalls make it resistant to abrasion and chemical attack.
 Sidewall material includes antioxidants and Antiozonants to help maintain strength and flexibility.
-This goes on in and behind the sidewalls on which you can see the tyre makers name and the various code digits that the confirm tyres size and rating.
+This goes on in and behind the sidewalls of which you can see the tyre makers name and the various code digits that the confirm tyres size and rating.

 The tyre beads lie at the edges of the sidewalls.
 They are bands of high tensile steel wire, coated with an alloy of copper or brass to prevent corrosion.
 The beads, inside their rubber casings, are strong points in tyres.
 They are what hold it firmly to the wheel and help seal in the air.
 The apex is the section that joins the bead and sidewall.
 Triangular in section, it is the cushion between the two.